 So, imagine there’s a diamond deep inside all of us, which we’re born with.
 This represents our true nature, At your core you are a diamond…flawless, beautiful, strong, and resilient.
 And not just you.
 Every human being.

 Sometimes the diamond gets covered and surrounded with horse sh*t.
-This is our strories, our baggage, our self-created limitations, our ‘not good enough’ thinking.
+This is our strories, our baggage, our self-created limitations, our ‘not good enough’ or insecure thinking.
 And then because we’re terrified that others will see the manure, we surround it with a thick layer of nail varnish.
 This is the mask that we show to the world.
 The armour we put on every day to be acceptable, to conform, to hide, to not stand out, to look pretty.

 Many people’s nail varnish is in the forms of positions and titles, certificates and qualifications, wealth and things they possess.

 But regardless of this, the diamond is always there, and as we begin to peel off the nail varnish, most of the horse sh*t falls away of it’s own accord.
 Because there’s nothing to keep it there.
 And then you can just shine.

 Showing up as your diamond changes everything.
 It’s the true strength of vulnerability.
 It’s who you are at your core before you believed you were your personality, your feelings, your flaws or your frailties.
 You aren’t any of those things.